katyjmt/do-i-need-a-jacket/README.md

 ## Description

-A weather app to get the current weather and five-day forecast for your city.
+A weather app to get the current weather and a five-day forecast for your city.
 Data includes temperature, wind speed and humidity.
-Previous searches are saved to your local storage as you go!
+Previous searches are saved to your local storage as you go.

 ## Deployed Application